rapidsai/deployment/source/_includes/test-rapids-docker-vm.md

+To access Jupyter, navigate to `<VM ip>:8888` in the browser.

-In the terminal we can open `ipython` and check that we can import and use RAPIDS libraries like `cudf`.
+In a Python notebook, check that you can import and use RAPIDS libraries like `cudf`.

 ```ipython
 In [1]: import cudf